einaregilsson/ChordImageGenerator/README.md

 There is nothing web specific about the actual image generation.
 It can be saved to any stream so you could just as easily use it in a desktop application.

-The source is licensed under the GPL.
+The source is licensed under the MIT License.
 You are also free to link directly to chordgenerator.net, although I give no guarantees about uptime or reliability.